minicomp/wax/pages/components.md

 {% include gallery.html collection='qatar' facet_by='artist' %}

+In the above example, the `qatar` collection is shown as a series of thumbnails.
+Users can facet the results shown according the the `artist` key in the collection metadata.

 ## Search Box

 Search adds a search box with dynamic, client-side search powered by ElasticLunr.js and jQuery.
-It loads two files `js/lunr-index.json` and `js/lunr-ui.js`, the first of which can be generated with [wax_tasks](https://github.com/minicomp/wax_tasks/), and the second which needs to be created or modified to meet the needs of the collection.
+It loads two files `js/lunr-index.json` and `js/lunr-ui.js`, the first of which can be generated with [wax_tasks](https://github.com/minicomp/wax_tasks/), and the second of which needs to be created or modified to meet the needs of the collection.

 `{% raw %}{% include search.html %}{% endraw %}`